Key takeaways

 Key considerations for an exclusive license

 While an exclusive license might sound ideal, it comes with some responsibilities.
-You’ll need to ensure the scope of the agreement is clear—what regions, industries, or applications does it cover?
+You'll need to ensure the scope of the agreement is clear — what regions, industries, or applications does it cover?
 Does the licensor have any restrictions, or could they still use the IP in ways that could indirectly affect you?

 It's also important to consider whether you'll be required to meet certain performance goals, like sales milestones or development timelines, to keep your exclusivity intact.
 And don't overlook the termination terms; you want to avoid surprises if the agreement ends prematurely.

 A clear example is the case of Mevon v.
 Ward Equipment Limited.
 In this dispute, Mevon attempted to terminate its exclusive license with Ward Equipment, citing alleged breaches.
 However, because the agreement lacked a provision for termination without cause, Mevon's actions were contested in court.
+The absence of explicit termination clauses can lead to legal uncertainty, prolonged disputes, and disruptions in business operations.
+So, do NOT forget them.

-Now once you’ve thought through the key considerations for your exclusive license, the next step is creating an agreement that captures all these details.
-Drafting a comprehensive and enforceable licensing agreement is no easy feat, especially when you’re juggling complex terms like performance goals and termination clauses.
-That’s where having the right tools becomes invaluable.
+Once you've thought through the key considerations for your exclusive license, the next step is creating an agreement that captures all these details.
+Drafting a comprehensive and enforceable licensing agreement is no easy feat, especially when you're juggling complex terms like performance goals and termination clauses.
+That's where having the right tools becomes invaluable.

 How document automation makes licensing agreements easier